Oceanography - MSC 160

 - Make-ups for missed midterms and final exams will only be allowed for legitimate reasons (family and/or medical emergencies).

 - Make-ups of quizzes are at the discretion of the Instructor.
-If you are late to class, you are not permitted to take the quiz.
+If you are late to class, and the quiz has already started, you are not permitted to take the quiz.

 - It is your responsibility to save all graded quizzes, exams and assignments.